$1.02 Billion in Sales Expected for GoDaddy Inc. (NYSE:GDDY) This Quarter

-Equities research analysts predict that GoDaddy Inc. (NYSE:GDDY – Get Rating) will post sales of $1.02 billion for the current fiscal quarter, Zacks Investment Research reports.
-Eight analysts have issued estimates for GoDaddy’s earnings.
-The lowest sales estimate is $1.01 billion and the highest is $1.02 billion.
-GoDaddy posted sales of $931.30 million during the same quarter last year, which would indicate a positive year over year growth rate of 9.5%.
-The firm is expected to report its next quarterly earnings report on Monday, January 1st.
+Equities research analysts forecast that GoDaddy Inc. (NYSE:GDDY – Get Rating) will report $1.02 billion in sales for the current quarter, Zacks reports.
+Eight analysts have issued estimates for GoDaddy’s earnings, with the highest sales estimate coming in at $1.02 billion and the lowest estimate coming in at $1.01 billion.
+GoDaddy reported sales of $931.30 million during the same quarter last year, which would suggest a positive year over year growth rate of 9.5%.
+The firm is scheduled to announce its next earnings report on Monday, January 1st.

-On average, analysts expect that GoDaddy will report full year sales of $4.15 billion for the current fiscal year, with estimates ranging from $4.14 billion to $4.16 billion.
-For the next year, analysts forecast that the business will report sales of $4.57 billion, with estimates ranging from $4.53 billion to $4.62 billion.
-Zacks’ sales averages are an average based on a survey of analysts that follow GoDaddy.
+According to Zacks, analysts expect that GoDaddy will report full year sales of $4.15 billion for the current fiscal year, with estimates ranging from $4.14 billion to $4.16 billion.
+For the next financial year, analysts expect that the business will post sales of $4.57 billion, with estimates ranging from $4.53 billion to $4.62 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow GoDaddy.

-GoDaddy (NYSE:GDDY – Get Rating) last posted its quarterly earnings results on Wednesday, May 4th.
-The technology company reported $0.41 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.42 by ($0.01).
-The firm had revenue of $1 billion for the quarter, compared to analysts’ expectations of $989.20 million.
-GoDaddy had a net margin of 7.66% and a negative return on equity of 1,824.95%.
-GoDaddy’s revenue was up 11.3% on a year-over-year basis.
-During the same period last year, the firm posted $0.06 EPS.
+GoDaddy (NYSE:GDDY – Get Rating) last posted its earnings results on Wednesday, May 4th.
+The technology company reported $0.41 earnings per share for the quarter, missing analysts’ consensus estimates of $0.42 by ($0.01).
+GoDaddy had a negative return on equity of 1,824.95% and a net margin of 7.66%.
+The business had revenue of $1 billion for the quarter, compared to the consensus estimate of $989.20 million.
+During the same period in the previous year, the firm earned $0.06 earnings per share.
+The company’s revenue was up 11.3% compared to the same quarter last year.

-In other news, CEO Amanpal Singh Bhutani sold 9,254 shares of the stock in a transaction that occurred on Wednesday, February 23rd.
-The stock was sold at an average price of $80.68, for a total transaction of $746,612.72.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CAO Nick Daddario sold 1,400 shares of GoDaddy stock in a transaction that occurred on Tuesday, February 15th.
-The shares were sold at an average price of $82.47, for a total value of $115,458.00.
+In other GoDaddy news, CAO Nick Daddario sold 1,400 shares of the company’s stock in a transaction on Tuesday, February 15th.
+The shares were sold at an average price of $82.47, for a total transaction of $115,458.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CEO Amanpal Singh Bhutani sold 1,987 shares of the company’s stock in a transaction on Monday, April 4th.
+The stock was sold at an average price of $86.51, for a total transaction of $171,895.37.
+Following the transaction, the chief executive officer now owns 224,051 shares in the company, valued at approximately $19,382,652.01.
 The disclosure for this sale can be found here.
-Insiders have sold 18,933 shares of company stock worth $1,549,583 in the last ninety days.
-Corporate insiders own 0.38% of the company’s stock.
+Insiders have sold a total of 18,933 shares of company stock worth $1,549,583 in the last quarter.
+0.38% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Capital International Investors grew its holdings in shares of GoDaddy by 11.6% during the fourth quarter.
-Capital International Investors now owns 15,042,125 shares of the technology company’s stock valued at $1,276,275,000 after buying an additional 1,569,106 shares in the last quarter.
-BlackRock Inc. lifted its position in shares of GoDaddy by 0.5% in the fourth quarter.
-BlackRock Inc. now owns 8,414,602 shares of the technology company’s stock worth $714,066,000 after purchasing an additional 41,311 shares in the last quarter.
-Starboard Value LP bought a new stake in GoDaddy in the fourth quarter worth approximately $576,318,000.
-BlueSpruce Investments LP increased its stake in shares of GoDaddy by 20.5% during the 3rd quarter.
-BlueSpruce Investments LP now owns 6,720,613 shares of the technology company’s stock worth $468,427,000 after purchasing an additional 1,143,953 shares during the last quarter.
-Finally, Atlanta Capital Management Co.
-L L C raised its holdings in shares of GoDaddy by 70.3% during the 4th quarter.
-Atlanta Capital Management Co.
-L L C now owns 3,775,841 shares of the technology company’s stock valued at $320,418,000 after purchasing an additional 1,558,150 shares in the last quarter.
-Institutional investors and hedge funds own 98.38% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Ellevest Inc. raised its holdings in GoDaddy by 1,340.9% during the first quarter.
+Ellevest Inc. now owns 317 shares of the technology company’s stock worth $27,000 after buying an additional 295 shares during the last quarter.
+Norwood Financial Corp bought a new stake in shares of GoDaddy in the 4th quarter worth $34,000.
+IndexIQ Advisors LLC bought a new stake in shares of GoDaddy in the 1st quarter worth $37,000.
+Steward Partners Investment Advisory LLC grew its stake in shares of GoDaddy by 179.0% in the 1st quarter.
+Steward Partners Investment Advisory LLC now owns 558 shares of the technology company’s stock worth $47,000 after acquiring an additional 358 shares in the last quarter.
+Finally, Desjardins Global Asset Management Inc. bought a new stake in shares of GoDaddy in the 4th quarter worth $47,000.
+Hedge funds and other institutional investors own 98.38% of the company’s stock.

 About GoDaddy (Get Rating)